Charge Management

 External vehicles are authorised through vehicle identifiers already recognised by the charging infrastructure, such as BMS IDs or RFID tags.
 Operators can use the identification method that best fits their operational model.
 Once a vehicle is whitelisted, it is recognised automatically by the charger and allowed to charge according to the defined rules.

-Each external group is managed at the company level, ensuring consistent access rules across the organisation.
-Operators retain complete control over which chargers are shared, during which hours, and for how long.
-This ensures that core bus operations are never disrupted.
+Within Depot Sharing in Tenix Charge, each external group is managed at the company level, ensuring consistent access control across the organisation.
+Operators retain full control over which chargers are shared, during which hours, and under what conditions.
+This ensures that core fleet operations are always protected.

-Practically, depot sharing starts with the operator defining which chargers and time windows are available for external use.
-A B2B agreement is then established with the partner company.
-All charging sessions by that company are captured in Tenix Charge and can be exported as a billing file for invoicing.
+In practice, depot sharing starts with defining available chargers and time windows.
+A B2B agreement is then established with the partner company, and all charging sessions are automatically captured.
+These sessions can be exported as billing files for invoicing, making Depot Sharing in Tenix Charge a streamlined solution for both operations and finance.

 Clear Reporting for Reimbursement and Settlement

-Every charging session involving an external vehicle is automatically identified and included in the monthly report.
-The report lists energy consumed, session details, and associated costs, and can be exported for reconciliation or invoicing.
+Every charging session involving an external vehicle is automatically identified and included in monthly reports.
+These reports provide full transparency on energy consumption, session details, and associated costs.

-• Strengthening tender responses through documented infrastructure utilisation
+• Strengthen tender responses with proven infrastructure utilisation

-Sessions remain correctly tagged even when vehicles move between groups, ensuring stable and auditable records over time.
+Sessions remain correctly tagged even when vehicles move between groups, ensuring consistent and auditable records over time.

 Key Functionalities